-Project ect 2011-16 20 016-21 2021-26 2026-31 Cost Funding Rational Short description of the infrastructure item/project del infra: approximi liver struc atior infrastructur from t (of likely re a the of homes linked to the and their planned delive housing trajectory -rota cost of) Total cost of project Source of funding Lead delivery agency Additional information, such as which schemes directly relate to the need for the infrastructure.
+Project 2011-16 2016-21 2021-26 2026-31 Cost Funding Lead Rational Short description of the infrastructure item/project del infra approxim infrastructure from th r of homes linked to the and their planned delive e housing trajectory o-rota cost of) Total cost of project Source of funding Lead delivery agency Additional information, such as which schemes directly relate to the need for the infrastructure.

-Overview of infrastructure in Abingdon-on-Thames and Oxford Fringe by 2031...
+Overview of infrastructure in Abingdon-on-Thames and Oxford Fringe by 2031

 There will be a new primary school to serve the north of Abingdon.
-St Swithun's Primary School, Kennington; Radley Church of England Primary School; Sutton Courtenay Church of England Primary School and John Blandy Primary School, Kingston Bagpuize will have expanded to accommodate the new children in the villages.
+St Swithun's Primary School, Kennington; Radley Church of England Primary School; Sutton Courtenay Church of England Primary School; John Blandy Primary School, Kingston Bagpuize and St James Church of England School, East Hanney will have expanded to accommodate the new children in the villages.
 The Lodge Hill junction of the A34 will have a new slip road to allow traffic to enter the junction and travel south on the A34, meaning that traffic does not have to go through Abingdon to the Marcham Interchange.
 Enhancements along the A420 will have improved movement between Swindon and Oxford.
 A new community hub will be up and running in north Abingdon to serve the local community, which may contain other uses such as a police community hub and a local library.
-The facilities at Tilsley Park will have been improved and expanded to support new users.
+The sports and leisure facilities at Tilsley Park will have been improved and expanded to support new users.
 Increased doctors' facilities will have been provided to accommodate the health needs of the new residents.
 The capacity of sewage treatment works in the area will have been upgraded.